Types of Sentences

 Phrases

 A phrase consists of words with no subject and a finite verb.
-A term does not have any independent meaning, and instead, it’s a part of a clause to serve as a meaningful unit.
+A phrase does not have any independent meaning; instead, it’s part of a clause to serve as a meaningful unit.
 Let us see some examples:

 - Being a rational person, he understands the matter.